lbreede/www/content/posts/what-disco-elysium-taught-me-about-dialogue-trees.md

     def fmt_italic(text: str) -> str:
         return re.sub(ITAL_PATTERN, f"{Style.DIM}\\1{Style.RESET_ALL}", text)
 ```
 We create two static methods that identify occurrences of words wrapped in asterisks and replace them with *colorama* styles and colours.
-This approach is flawed because it only works if we run `fmt_bold` before running `fmt_italic` since, technically, "\*\*this bold string\*\*" would be matched by the italic patterns.
-But as long as we know it, there's no need to get into the wild world of negative Regex lookups.
+This approach is flawed because it only works if we run `fmt_bold()` before running `fmt_italic()` since, technically, `**this bold string**` would be matched against the italic patterns.
+But as long as we know that, there's no need to get into the wild world of negative *RegEx* lookups.

 ![](formatted_dialogue.png)